gauravsenpai23/ClipCodeGUI/README.md

 # ClipCode - Clipboard Manager

-ClipCode is a powerful clipboard manager application that allows you to efficiently manage and access your clipboard history.
+ClipCode is a powerful and efficient clipboard manager application that allows you to manage and access your clipboard history with ease.
 It provides quick access to previously copied items through keyboard shortcuts and a user-friendly interface.

 ## Features

-- **Clipboard History**: Automatically saves your clipboard history
+- **Clipboard History**: Automatically saves your clipboard history with thread-safe operations
 - **Quick Access**: Use keyboard shortcuts to access clipboard items
 - **Hotkey Support**:
   - Alt + Q: Show clipboard history window